Physics-Informed Neural Nets for Control of Dynamical Systems: Experiments

 After training the PINC net, the prediction on test data, with new randomly generated control actions (not shown), is presented in Fig.~\ref{fig:pred_fourtanks}.
 The deviation in prediction at longer ranges, as seen in the first plot for $h_1$ and $h_2$, is expected, since the network works in self-loop mode, feeding its prediction of the last state back as input for the initial state (Fig.~\ref{fig:pinc_feedback}), every $T=10s$.
 Thus, the error is accumulated in this chaining procedure.
 However, MPC uses this trajectory only up to $50s$, equivalent to a prediction horizon of 5 steps, indicated by the vertical dashed line in the figure, and the next optimization procedure in MPC resets the initial state to the true value as obtained by sensors of the real process (Fig.~\ref{fig:pinc_plant}).

-For this four tank system, PINC's control employs prediction and control horizons both of 5 steps ($50s$ in simulation time).
+PINC's control employs prediction and control horizons both of 5 steps ($50s$ in simulation time) for this four tanks system.
 Besides, both $h_3$ and $h_4$ tank levels are constrained to the interval $[0.6, 5.5]$cm.
-The results are shown in Fig.~\ref{fig:control_fourtanks}, where the controlled and constrained tank levels are presented in the first two plots, and the control action found by MPC is shown at the bottom plot.
-The plots on the right-hand side show a close-up during the initial $160$s of simulation.
-The control was successful in spite of the constrains imposed on $h_3$ and $h_4$ (which were respected) and some minor error in steady regime, which can be corrected by adding the calculation of a correction factor through filtering the error between the measurement and the network prediction, as done in \cite{jordanou_ifac} for a recurrent network.
+The results are shown in Fig.~\ref{fig:control_fourtanks}, where the controlled and constrained tank levels are presented in the first two topmost plots, and the control action found by MPC is shown at the bottom plot.
+The plots on the right-hand side show a close-up during the initial $160$s of the simulation.
+The control was successful in spite of the constrains imposed on $h_3$ and $h_4$ (which were respected) and some minor error in steady regime, which can be corrected by adding the calculation of a correction factor through filtering the error between the measurement and the network prediction, as done in \cite{Jordanou2018} for a recurrent network. \eb{In Fig.~\ref{fig:control_fourtanks_comparison}, we use the same simulation setup, focusing on the timesteps between 500s and 1300s, to compare with the response (in yellow color) of the control using the plant reference model as predictive model in MPC.
+This ODE/RK-based model is the reference model that represent the plant itself, which justifies the negligible steady-state regime error observed in the figure.
+We can notice that the PINC simulation is very close to the nominal MPC given by the ODE/RK model.
+This comparison suffices as another NMPC would employ an approximation of the ODE/RK model as a predictive model. }

-The control performance in terms of RMSE and IAE are shown in Table~\ref{tab:control}.
+The control performance in terms of RMSE and IAE is shown in Table~\ref{tab:control}.
 Although IAE seems to differ more between PINC and ODE/RK, RMSE errors for both methods are almost equivalent.
-The time spent in a desktop computer for the complete control simulation in PINC, $1262s$, is just relatively slightly superior to using the ODE of the four tanks as a model for MPC ($1023s$), which is remarkable given the architecture of 5 hidden layers with 20 neurons each that is used for PINC.
+The average time spent on a desktop computer for the complete control simulation using PINC, repeated 10 times, $10.85s$, is $23.3\%$ inferior than using the ODE of the four tanks as a model for MPC ($14.15s$), which is remarkable given the architecture of 5 hidden layers with 20 neurons each that is used for PINC.